RussellTsuchida/ELU_GELU_kernels/README.md

    replacing X with 1.
 2. Run
    `./grid_loop.sh Boston GELU &`
+   By default this is set up to run on a system using SLURM to schedule jobs.
+   If you don't use SLURM, edit the file as needed.
-3. Run the first argument of the command above with every dataset and kernel combination (Boston, Concrete, Energy, Wine, Yacht) and (GELU, ReLU, LReLU, Yacht, Wine).
+3. Run the command above with every dataset and kernel combination (Boston, Concrete, Energy, Wine, Yacht) and (GELU, ReLU, LReLU, Yacht, Wine).
 4. You have now run each combination through one data shuffle.
 The data is stored in `code/experiments/outputs/deep_experiments`.
 To shuffle and run again, delete all the .npy files in `code/experiments/01_data/` and go back to step 1, replacing X with 2, 3, ... etc.
-5. Once you have enough data, run
+5. Once you have enough data, edit lines 9 and 19 of `code/experiments/03_deep_experiments/plot_performance` to reflect how much data you gathered, then run
    `python3 -m code.experiments.03_deep_experiments.plot_performance` to
    aggregate all the data.